-On our boat ride to the first snorkeling location, our captain let myself and two other passengers sit on the top part of the boat.
+On our boat ride to the first snorkeling location, our captain let myself and two other guests sit on the top part of the boat.
 From here, we witnessed the fin tips of four manta rays coming out of the water.
 The boat slowed so we could get a better look at them.
 There was one incredibly large ray swimming with three smaller ones.
 Our awesome captain told us we could hop out and try to snorkel with them.
 We quickly got our masks and fins on, jumping into the chilly, blue ocean.

 Our guide swam with a Go Pro – ensuring that everyone in the group had their photo taken with one of the turtles.
 He was also very aware of respecting the turtles’ space.
 We wouldn’t stay too long with any particular turtle, so as not to overwhelm him.

 The captain of the boat took my Go Pro and told me to swim ahead, so he could film me swimming with this beauties.
 We moved under multiple lava tunnels, each time greeted by more sharks!
-As we circled back to where we began with these sharks we were provided with a rare treat…
+As we circled back to where we began with these sharks we were provided with a rare treat…white tip sharks mating

 This was unreal!
 Sharks swimming about with two paired in the middle.
-They were vertical, heads down, tails up, intertwined in each other.
+They were vertical; heads down, tails up, intertwined in each other.
 Pure nature and instinct.
 A sight I will never forget.
 Our guide said he hadn’t seen this in years.
-Thankfully, I got this all on video!!

 Upon our arrival at the boat, we noticed three other tour boats approaching the area.
 I was immediately grateful that I booked with this company who had the foresight to do the trip in the reverse of other companies.
 This way we were able to snorkel with just our boat and the animals.

 Our next stop was to snorkel through the lava tunnels.
 There were a few sharks and turtles here as well, but the main view was the stunning underwater landscape.
-Seeing these tunnels formed by the volcanic explosions gives an immediate appreciation for how the islands were formed.
+It’s interesting to see how the volcanic explosions formed these tunnels and the Galapagos islands as a whole.

 After warming up and filling our bellies, we put our shoes back on to walk on top of the lava!
-Our guide took us to see two blue footed boobies.
+Our guide took us to see two blue-footed boobies.
 One had just laid two eggs and her mate was keeping close watch nearby.
 A bit further away, was a baby blue footed boobie.
 It was too early to tell whether it was male or female – they tell by the noises they make – and the blue feet had yet to come in.
 As the boobies age, their feet turn a deeper blue due to their food.
-We did not get to see a boobie dance, but seeing the budding family and baby more than made up for it!
+We did not get to see a boobie dance, but seeing the budding family more than made up for it!